-Debt Service Fund - The Debt Service Fund is the District's Sinking Fund and is used to account for the accumulation of financial resources for the payment of General Long-Term Debt principal, interest and related costs.
+Debt Service Fund - The Debt Service Fund is the District's Sinking Fund and is used to account for the accumulation of financial resources for the payment of general long-term debt principal, interest and related costs.
 The primary revenue sources are local property taxes levied specifically for debt service and interest earnings from temporary investments.

-Capital Projects Fund - The Capital Projects Fund is the District's Bond Funds and is used to account for the proceeds of bond sales to be used exclusively for acquiring schools sites, constructing and equipping new school facilities, renovating existing facilities, and acquiring transportation equipment.
+Capital Projects Fund - The Capital Projects Fund is the District's Bond Funds and are used to account for the proceeds of bond sales to be used exclusively for acquiring school sites, constructing and equipping new school facilities, renovating existing facilities, and acquiring transportation equipment.